Male infertility is as common as female infertility. If affects upto 1/3rd of the couples who are suffering from infertility.

 How Can Testicular Atrophy Be Treated?

-Testicular atrophy refers to a condition wherein the testicles gradually shrink in size.
-It may be caused by a number of factors including sexually transmitted diseases, drug abuse and hormonal…Know More
+How Can Testicular Atrophy Be Treated Testicular atrophy refers to a condition wherein the testicles gradually shrink in size.
+It may be caused by a number of factors including sexually…Know More

 What is the Treatment for Spermatocele?